Interview with Xander Parish OBE

 Can you tell us three things people don’t know about you?

-I have a great love of photography and especially love using 35mm film.
+I have a great love of photography and I especially love using 35mm film.
 I actually had an exhibition in St Petersburg of backstage photos that I took at the Mariinsky Theatre which was great fun to organise!

 Next